oceanhackweek/oceanhackweek.github.io/index.md

 OceanHackWeek 2026 (OHW26) will be held on **August 24-28, 2026** at the [Bamfield Marine Sciences Centre](https://bamfieldmsc.com) on the West Coast of beautiful [Vancouver Island](https://en.wikipedia.org/wiki/Vancouver_Island), British Columbia, Canada!

-**We're planning to open applications by the end of May.** Stay tuned and check back soon for updates.
+**We're planning to open applications by Friday May 15.** Stay tuned and check back then!

 ```{button-link} ohw26/
 :color: primary